Office Phone: 250-338-5466

 Courtenay, British Columbia

 Courtenay, located in the Comox Valley, is a small city with a bustling downtown shopping area committed to retaining its charm and diversity.
 As well, Courtenay offers a wide range of stores and services including big box retailers, a multi-screen movie theatre and chain stores.
 The Puntledge River, which flows right through the city, is a magnet for fly fishermen, kayakers and swimmers.
-First Nations art and culture is on display at the I-Hos Gallery, and the Courtenay Museum holds many treasures, including a complete fossilized skeleton of the fearsome elasmosaur.
+First Nations art and culture is on display at the I-Hos Gallery, and the Courtenay and District Museum holds many treasures, including a complete fossilized skeleton of the fearsome elasmosaur.

 The Comox Valley is located at the midway point of the east coast of Vancouver Island, recently voted 'the best island in the Continental U.S. and Canada' by reader of Travel and Leisure magazine.
 Stunning scenery surrounds the community, with the Comox Glacier crowning the Beaufort Mountain range to the west, and the calm waters of the Georgia Straight to the east.
 With more sunshine than Vancouver or Nanaimo, the Comox Valley enjoys mild winters and warm, dry summers.